Pepis74/Pepis74.github.io/_projects/genetic_invaders.md

     Genetic transcription, image courtesy of Khan Academy.
 </div>

 How does all this relate to the game?
 Well, in Genetic Invaders the player takes the role of RNA polymerase.
-Each enemy spawns with a randomly generated DNA sequence.And each time the player types the correct complementary base to the one the enemy is presenting, the ship shoots a bullet towards it.
+Each enemy spawns with a randomly generated DNA sequence.
+And each time the player types the correct complementary base to the one the enemy is presenting, the ship shoots a bullet towards it.
 So, to eliminate enemies you must type the correct complementary RNA sequence.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">